Reunion Arena: Other uses

 On the morning of September 11, 2001, Reunion Arena was opened to serve as the location for an emergency blood drive.

 In late 2005, the arena and the Dallas Convention Center were used as the primary Dallas shelters for evacuees of Hurricane Katrina.

 Closure and demolition

 After a unanimous vote by the Dallas City Council, Reunion Arena officially closed on June 30, 2008.
 In August 2008, the council said it would implode the arena if it could find an entity willing to foot the bill.
 The council hoped for the implosion to be part of a movie scene with the film company picking up the tab for the implosion.
 When no filmmaker seemed interested, the city decided to demolish it using other methods, a process which took several months.

 Demolition was officially completed on November 17, 2009, and the site was completely cleared by the end of the year.
-Post-demolition, the site has seen little use.
 In 2011, Prince was to perform as part of Super Bowl XLV-related festivities, but the show was canceled due to inclement weather.
 And in September 2012, Cirque du Soleil's Koozå took place here.
-As of October 2013, the adjacent parking garage remained standing and there were no plans for construction on the site.